 To help employers in the creative and cultural sector better understand Fair Work practices – including working with freelancers – Creative Scotland commissioned The Illustrated Fair Work Guide.
 This guide was written by Jeanie Scott of Culture Radar with writers Morvern Cunningham and Chris Sharratt, edited by Heather Parry and illustrated by Maria Stoian.

-Sector-support, development and network organisations across Scotland provide support, advocacy, networking, resources and visibility to creative workers, projects and organisations.
-This includes broader sector and business support – a list compiled by Creative Scotland.
+Development, business and network organisations across Scotland provide practical support, advocacy, networking, resources and visibility to creative workers, projects and organisations.
+This includes broader sector support – a list compiled by Creative Scotland.

 There are also grassroots projects and organisations advocating for creative freelancers, many of which seek to provide a platform for underrepresented and marginalised practitioners.
 Some include the Inklusion guide, We Are Here Scotland, Sanctuary Queer Arts, Neuk Collective and Scottish Working Class Network.